 So, it’s easy for a distributor to feel stuck in the middle.
 If you’re a distributor, you’re always pushed and pulled by your suppliers and customers to stock more, provide greater value and sacrifice margin in the name of volume.
 The Internet has brought more and more competitors who didn’t even exist only a few years ago.
 Consolidation and mergers have created large regional and national competitors who can invest more into creating a huge brand name for themselves.

 With pressure coming from all sides, it may seem natural to hunker down and work harder and harder to defend what you’ve got.
 That tactic seemed like a good idea to feudal lords in the Middle Ages who dug moats and erected castle walls to defend against invaders.
-But even the best defenses can’t stand up to new technologies for long.
-Soon, new siege machines like battering rams, catapults and cannons made walled fortresses obsolete.

 Today, technology moves at lightning speed.
 So, if you’re hunkering down and defending a wall, your days are already numbered.